sdsc-ordes/rust-workshop/docs/setup.md

 option.**

 - **1. Nix Development Shell**: A stable development environment with the Nix package manager.
-The `nix develop ./tools/nix#default` will enter a development shell with the toolchain in your `PATH`.
+The `nix develop './tools/nix#default'` **in this repository** will enter a development shell with the toolchain in your `PATH`.
   The editor setup is on your shoulder.

 - **2. [DevContainer](../.devcontainer)**: Using a development container with
   `podman` or `docker` (best in VS Code) which includes all bells and whistles.